Master's Thesis (Open Access)

 The adults have been observed eating myctophid fish, but the diet of the paralarvae is unknown.
 To examine dietary change, pigmentation of the digestive gland was used for a qualitative comparison.
 Again life stage was designated according to presence of the paralarval club.
 The majority of paralarvae had red digestive glands, while sub-adults had a majority of orange or yellow digestive glands, suggesting a change in diet from pigment-rich zooplankton to fish which was associated with morphological changes consistent with shifts in prey capture techniques.

 Trends in depth distribution were examined with both a gradual ontogenetic descent, and diel vertical migration (DVM) in mind.
 A VARS query for all Chiroteuthis calyx observed from 1998-2013 revealed a significant difference in mean depth between life stages.
 To examine differences in variability that would indicate vertical mobility in the water column, depth vs mass for specimens in this study were examined and found to not only have a difference in mean depth, but much higher variability in the paralarvae indicated that the behavior of DVM was present in the paralarvae but not the sub-adults.

 The results of this study reveal a coordinated process of metamorphosis involving morphological and ecological factors.
 The difference between paralarvae and adults is therefore drastic both in their appearance and their behavior, suggesting that perhaps the typical description of squid development as gradual is not always true.

 Bitondo, Alicia, "Defining the Doratopsis: Investigating the Endpoint of the Paralarval Stage in Chiroteuthis Calyx" (2016).
-Capstone Projects and Theses.
+Capstone Projects and Master's Theses.
 75.